-O-Shichiya & Meimei-shiki – Japanese Baby Naming Tradition In Japan, a Register of Birth (出生届, shussei todoke) must be submitted by the time a baby is 14 days old.
-By this time, a baby’s name must be decided.
-Before the Register of Birth is submitted and a baby’s name formally registered at a municipal office, it is tradition in Japan to have a naming ceremony, meimei-shiki, (命名式) during o-shichiya (お七夜), a baby’s 7th night of life.
+O-Shichiya & Meimei-shiki – Japanese Baby Naming Tradition Japanese law mandates that parents submmit a Register of Birth (出生届, shussei todoke) by the time a baby is 14 days old.
+Parents are busy trying to decide a name as well as its kanji (Chinese characters), Before the Register of Birth is submitted and a baby’s name formally registered at a municipal office, it is tradition in Japan to have a naming ceremony, meimei-shiki, (命名式) during o-shichiya (お七夜), a baby’s 7th night of life.

 Month 1 with Baby – This is Only the Beginning Baby is finally one month old!
 I (somehow) survived the first month with her!
 Though I survived, it was a truthfully stressful February.
 I know there’s this mother/daughter-in-law don’t get along thing (嫁姑問題 yome-shutome mondai), but I get along fine with mine.
 She even came to Tokyo for one month to help with chores and to do cooking.
 But even then, with the extra hands, I was always irritated.
 Like, I’d go into the cabinet for a cup or something, and everything would be in a different place.
 Anything my husband said or did just put me over the edge.
 “Did I […]